 When you need to write a project proposal, this system changes the game.

-Let’s look at the features of Wrike in detail.
+Let’s look at the features of Wrike in more detail.

 Watertight information gathering with project proposal forms

-When it’s time to write a new proposal, try starting with a Wrike request form
+When it’s time to write a new proposal, try starting with one of Wrike’s dynamic request forms.

 Imagine a potential client asks you to pitch a new package to them.
 In this case, you can set up a form to gather the details on: